2023 Disney Dining Plan Calculator

 Specialty Drinks:

-As of 2018, single-serving specialty drinks are now included as part of the Disney Dining Plan.
+As of 2018, single-serving specialty drinks were included as part of the Disney Dining Plan.
 Guests under 21 can choose one non-alcoholic specialty beverage with their meal, while guests ages 21+ can choose either a non-alcoholic specialty beverage (if available) OR a single-serving alcoholic drink with their meal.

 – Examples of single-serving non-alcoholic beverages include fresh smoothies, artisanal milkshakes, premium hot chocolate, coffee, tea, and coffee.